ratwolfzero/hopalong_python/README.md

 The "Hopalong" attractor<top>*<top>, invented by Barry Martin of Aston University in Birmingham, England, was popularized by A.K.
 Dewdney in the September 1986 issue of Scientific American.
 In Germany, it gained further recognition through a translation titled "Hüpfer" in Spektrum der Wissenschaft.
 <sub>*Nicknamed by A.K.
 Dewdney.</sub>

-The two Python programs provided calculate and visualize the “Hopalong” attractor by iterating the following recursive functions:
+The Python programs provided calculate and visualize the “Hopalong” attractor by iterating the following recursive functions:

 $$
 \large